-The issues to be determined under this tab include: (a) the time control, (b) automated flag fall, (c) rules for when games can be viewed by others, (d) whether conditional moves are allowed or not, (e) tiebreak rules, (f) the leave rule, (g) the 6-piece tablebase rule, (h) Sofia rule, and (i) the 10 move draw rule.
+The issues to be determined under this tab include: (a) the time control, (b) automated flag fall, (c) rules for when games can be viewed by others, (d) whether conditional moves are allowed or not, (e) tiebreak rules, (f) the leave rule, (g) the pairing rules, (h) the 7-piece tablebase rule, (i) Sofia rule, and (j) the 10-move draw rule.
 Each of these is described below.
 For national events, there is an option provided on the server to select "all ICCF rules" rather than pick and choose from among the following possibilities.

 The time control is the limiting factor for players' use of reflection time.
-Typical is 10 moves within 50 days, with doubling of reflection time used for any days after 20 consecutive days without a move.
+[STANDARD:] Typical is 10 moves within 50 days, with doubling of reflection time used for any days after 20 consecutive days without a move.
 TOs can, however, use other figures, with the quickest time control allowed for games to be rated is 10 moves in 30 days.
+Doubling is also not required, and can be set to apply at numbers other than 20.